-Our investment philosophy is inherently conservative and fosters healthy skepticism and challenging of the status quo.
+Our investment philosophy is inherently conservative and fosters healthy scepticism and challenging of the status quo.
 Rather than focusing on what needs to go right for an investment to be successful, we spend much of our time identifying what might go wrong – and how to mitigate those risks.

 As such, we do not think about risk relative to an index.
 Rather, we view risk as the permanent loss of capital, which usually occurs when a management team defrauds investors or makes value-destroying capital allocation decisions; or when a franchise deteriorates because its competitive advantages have been eroded; or if we significantly overpay for what is otherwise a good business.
 Consequently, being disciplined about assessing a company’s stewardship, its franchise and its valuation is not only common sense, but is, in our view, an essential part of risk management.

 This approach can help preserve capital during poorly-performing markets, while growing clients’ assets over longer time periods.

 When evaluating a company’s investment case, we pay particular attention to changes in the senior management team or company ownership.
 In our experience, such changes can potentially have a significant impact on long-term returns and tend to be underestimated by market participants.
 Take, for instance, our Indian private sector bank holding, Axis Bank, which has experienced substantial changes in its senior management team in recent years.
 While Axis Bank has performed better operationally than most of its public sector peers, it has historically lagged other private sector banks, partly because of strategic missteps in its corporate banking division.